BradyG2117/BradyG2117.github.io/README.md

 - Managed purchasing for location based on inventory levels & sales analysis.
 - Performed weekly OSHA & ATF Inspections to ensure adherences to all safety & regulatory standards both at the state and federal level.
 - Managed all aspects of inventory - receiving/shipping product, merchandising, pricing and vendor returns.
-- Managed inventory shrink through inventory management strategies & correct variances.
+- Managed inventory shrink through inventory management strategies & corrected variances.
-- Final auditor for all 4473 Federal Firearm forms to guarntee compliance with legal requirements.
+- Final auditor for all 4473 Federal Firearm forms to guarantee compliance with legal requirements.
 - Led staff training initiatives to educate employees on OSHA & ATF standards.

 **Integrity Express Logistics** - 10/4/2021 - 5/4/2023